NikAraga/aws_userdata-scripts/README.md

-# Installtion UserData Shell based Scripts
+# Installing Shell based UserData Scripts for Centos/RedHat Machines

-This repo has userdata/shell scripts which helps developers to install the respective software/applications etc via shell based command-line.
+This repo has userdata/shell scripts which helps developers to install the respective software/applications via shell based command-line.

 This can be passed over AWS userdata as well.